Our Coral Springs Estate Planning Attorneys Can Help You Create A Customized Plan

 What happens when someone dies without a will or estate plan?

-Surprisingly, even those without a Last Will and Testament have an “estate plan.”
+Surprisingly, even those without a last will and testament have an “estate plan.”
 Should we die without a will (termed “intestacy”), state law determines who receives our property (usually a spouse and minor children, in specific amounts, then adult children, etc.).
 Of course, there are very good reasons to have a will, not least of which is determining for yourself how your assets will be distributed and to whom, rather than leaving the decision to the state.

 Who needs an estate plan?